-All eligible applications will be reviewed using a 2-stage peer review process: (1) evaluation of applications by peer review panels and (2) prioritization of grant applications by the Prevention Review Council.
+All eligible applications will be reviewed using a 2-stage peer review process: (1) evaluation of applications by peer review panels and (2) prioritization of grant applications by the PRC.
 In the first stage, applications will be evaluated by an independent review panel using the criteria listed below.
-In the second stage, applications judged to be meritorious by review panels will be evaluated by the Prevention Review Council and recommended for funding based on comparisons with applications from all of the review panels and programmatic priorities.
+In the second stage, applications judged to be meritorious by review panels will be evaluated by the PRC and recommended for funding based oncomparisons with applications from all of the review panels and programmatic priorities.

 Programmatic considerations may include, but are not limited to, geographic distribution, cancer type, population served, and type of program or service.
-The scores are only 1 factor considered during programmatic review.
-At the programmatic level of review, priority will be given to proposed projects that target geographic regions of the state or population subgroups that are not well represented in the current CPRIT Prevention project portfolio.
+The peer review scores are only 1 factor considered during programmatic review.
+At the programmatic level of review, priority will be given to proposed projects that target geographic regions of the state or population subgroups that are notwell represented in the current CPRIT Prevention project portfolio.

-Applications approved by Review Council will be forwarded to the CPRIT Program Integration Committee (PIC) for review.
+Applications approved by PRC will be forwarded to the CPRIT Program Integration Committee (PIC) for review.
 The PIC will consider factors including program priorities set by the Oversight Committee, portfolio balance across programs, and available funding.
 The CPRIT Oversight Committee will vote to approve each grant award recommendation made by the PIC.
 The grant award recommendations will be presented at an open meeting of the Oversight Committee and must be approved by two-thirds of the Oversight Committee members present and eligible to vote.
 The review process is described more fully in CPRIT's Administrative Rules, chapter 703, sections 703.6 to 703.8.

-Each stage of application review is conducted confidentially, and all CPRIT Peer Review Panel members, Review Council members, PIC members, CPRIT employees, and Oversight Committee members with access to grant application information are required to sign nondisclosure statements regarding the contents of the applications.
-All technological and scientific information included in the application is protected from public disclosure pursuant to Health and Safety Code §102.262(b).
+Each stage of application review is conducted confidentially, and all CPRIT Peer Review Panel members, PRC members, PIC members, CPRIT employees, and Oversight Committee members with access to grant application information are required to sign nondisclosure statements regarding the contents of the applications.
+All technological and scientific information included in the application is protected from public disclosure pursuant to Health and Safety Code§102.262(b).

 Individuals directly involved with the review process operate under strict conflict-of-interest prohibitions.
-All CPRIT Peer Review Panel members and Review Council members are non-Texas residents.
+All CPRIT Peer Review Panel members and PRC members are non-Texas residents.

 An applicant will be notified regarding the peer review panel assigned to review the grant application.
 Peer Review Panel members are listed by panel on CPRIT's website.

 By submitting a grant application, the applicant agrees and understands that the only basis for reconsideration of a grant application is limited to an undisclosed Conflict of Interest as set forth in CPRIT's Administrative Rules, chapter 703, section 703.9.

-Communication regarding the substance of a pending application is prohibited between the grant applicant (or someone on the grant applicant's behalf) and the following individuals: an Oversight Committee member, a PIC member, a Review Panel member, or a Review Council member.
-Applicants should note that the CPRIT PIC comprises the CPRIT Chief Executive Officer, the Chief Scientific Officer, the Chief Prevention and Communications Officer, the Chief Product Development Officer, and the Commissioner of State Health Services.
+Communication regarding the substance of a pending application is prohibited between the grant applicant (or someone on the grant applicant's behalf) and the following individuals: an Oversight Committee member, a PIC member, a Review Panel member, or PRC member.

+Applicants should note that the CPRIT PIC comprises the CPRIT Chief Executive Officer, the Chief Scientific Officer, the Chief Prevention Officer, the Chief Product Development Officer, and the Commissioner of State Health Services.
 The prohibition on communication begins on the first day that grant applications for the particular grant mechanism are accepted by CPRIT and extends until the grant applicant receives notice regarding a final decision on the grant application.
-The prohibition on communication does not apply to the time period when preapplications or letters of interest are accepted.
+The prohibition on communication does not apply to the time period prior to the opening of CARS.
 Intentional, serious, or frequent violations of this rule may result in the disqualification of the grant application from further consideration for a grant award.